mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 </Placeholder>;
 ```

-To sum-up the situation, we split the `Placeholder.ImageContent` that had a lot of props and we:
+Thanks to the refactoring, we split the `Placeholder.ImageContent` that had a lot of props and we:

 - made a `PlaceholderLine` component with its own dedicated props
 - made a `PlaceholderMedia` component with its own dedicated props
 - made a `Placeholder` component representing the whole concept
 - tweaked the `animate` prop to make it more powerful

-Let's step back and talk back again about more "conventional programming" and the situation of the library's codebase after the refactoring.
+Let's step back and talk about more "conventional programming" again and the situation of the library's codebase after the modifications.

 What we did is reducing the amount of logic and complexity of a single and big component (`Placeholder.imageContent`) into smaller chunks.
 Instead of having a big file with a lot of **very specific** computational logic, we extracted code in other files, creating smaller units (`PlaceholderLine` and `PlaceholderMedia`) and **composed** them to create a complex placeholder.

 Apart from answering the consumer's questions, we also have opened doors for the creation of new components like `PlaceholderTriangle` or anything else, both in the library **but also in user-lands**.
 The consumer is not forced to open a pull request nor to wait for a specific release to be able to use a new animation or a new component anymore - they can use their own **specific ones as part of their codebase**.

-With the previous statement, we can say that the library is **closed to modifications** and **open for extensions**: we don't need to modify the _core_ codebase nor to create new releases to enhance the experience.
+We can now say that the library is **closed for modifications** and **open for extensions**: we don't need to _modify_ the core codebase nor to create new releases to _improve_ the experience.
 The consumer is able to do it in user-lands while still benefiting from what the library exposes.
 This is about the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).

-## Last note on this
+## Last note

 While I'm a strong believer on the smaller a component is, the easier it is to manage, **don't forget that writing code is always a matter of tradeoffs**.
 It's up to you and your team to take decisions on what is the best for you depending on your context.

 Everything here are my personal thoughts and this post is not about providing a source of truth.
 It's about challenging the APIs that we write as often as we can.
 My main intent being to make people wondering **why they add another prop to a component** and to create connections to new ideas.

-If you've just started working on a new application, I won't advice to deeply think about making "incredibly scalable components".
+If you've just started working on a new project, I won't advice to deeply think about making "incredibly scalable components".
 Maybe focusing on having a representation of the business is what is important _right now_.
 If you see and feel patterns emerging, then it could be time to re-think and adjust your codebase - but I would suggest to take time, getting confidence about the business and then adjust.

 ---